 On the performance of construction projects, the respondents took a lukewarm position with a mean score of 29.60 with a response spread around the mean of 7.12.
 Of the 247 schools, 68 had low performance in their construction projects, 70 had high performance, while 109 had some of their construction projects attaining low performance and others attained high performance.
-On policy interpretation, 64 of the 247 schools reported having had school infrastructure policy interpretation issues, 92 schools had not had such issues while 91 schools were not sure if they had had policy interpretation issues with regard to the school infrastructure policy.
+On policy interpretation, 64 of the 247 schools reported having had school infrastructure policy interpretation issues, 92 schools had not had such issues while 91 schools were not sure if they had had policy interpretation issues concerning the school infrastructure policy.
 The mean was 30.64 and the standard deviation 8.67 indicating the respondents took a lukewarm position and the responses were more spread around the mean than the other two variables.
 Further analysis showed that most schools with policy interpretation issues were from rural regions.
-Of the 247 schools surveyed 74 indicated their project management practices that resulted to low project performance of their construction projects, 40 schools indicated inadequate project management practices that resulted to low project performance while, 133 schools were not sure whether their project management practices could lead to high or low performance of their construction projects.
+Of the 247 schools surveyed 74 indicated their project management practices were sufficient to yield high performance of their construction projects, 40 schools indicated inadequate project management practices that resulted to low project performance while, 133 schools were not sure whether their project management practices could lead to high or low performance of their construction projects.
 With a mean of 30.88 and the responses spread around the mean being 5.33, the response was slightly in favour of project management practices that yielded high performance of construction projects.
 This shows that project management practices exerted a positive influence on the performance of construction projects

-Policy interpretation was positively correlated with performance of construction projects but the correlation was not significant (r = 0.64, p = 0.319, α = 0.01) indicating that it is not a key predictor of performance of construction projects without a mediating variable.
+Policy interpretation was positively correlated with the performance of construction projects but the correlation was not significant (r = 0.64, p = 0.319, $\alpha = 0.01$) indicating that it is not a key predictor of performance of construction projects without a mediating variable.
 The total effect was computed using linear regression analysis.
 The results are shown in Table 2.

+, i Ion Proje cis.

+Unstand ardized

+Coefficients Standard Standardized Coefficients Correlation

+Std.
+Zero-

-Unstandar Coefficier Standard lized Coeffici ents Correlation Model b Std.
-Error Beta t Sig.
-Zero-order Partial Part Constant 27.999 1.668 16.783 0.000 PI 0.052 0.052 0.064 0.000 0.010 0.064 0.064 0.064
+Model b Error Beta t Sig. order Partial Part

+Constant 27.999 1.668 16.783 0.000

+PI 0.052 0.052 0.064 0.999 0.319 0.064 0.064 0.064